 Giggle, the popular baby store, called our choice a “safe and effective way to keep a sleeping baby close to mom in the early months”

-On Amazon.com, the Essentia has a 4.4 rating with 31 reviews to date.
-One reviewer who gave the bassinest a 5 star rating said, “ It fits great on my side of the bed without taking up too much space and I love that I can be right up next to my baby while he sleeps.
+On Amazon.com, the Essentia has a 4.1 rating with over 201 reviews to date.
+One reviewer who gave the bassinet a 5 star rating said, “ It fits great on my side of the bed without taking up too much space and I love that I can be right up next to my baby while he sleeps.
 The retractable wall is helpful for in the middle of the night when I need to get him out to nurse him – it definitely makes things easier.
 It’s VERY sturdy and my baby sleeps great in it!
 I could not have asked for a better bassinet.
 I would recommend this to anyone!”

 Another reviewer said, “We have a king bed on a high-set frame and this was the only bassinet that I could find that went high enough to be flush with the top of the mattress.”